 - Some combination of these or other means.

-To avoid undue specialization in a major program, the College permits no more than thirteen course credits listed in a single department to be counted toward a major in that department.
-It is important to note that in light of the rule of thirteen, the College further requires that of the 32 course credits required for graduation, at least nineteen course credits must be taken outside of a student’s major ﬁeld of study.
-For this purpose, courses that are cross-listed in several departments are considered to be outside the major ﬁeld of study.
-There are three exceptions to this limitation:
+To avoid undue specialization in a major program, the College requires that at least 19 of the 32 course credits required for graduation must be taken outside of a student’s major field of study.
+For this purpose, courses that are cross- listed in several departments are considered to be outside the major field of study.
+There are four exceptions to this limitation:

 - The limitation does not apply to certain majors at Bryn Mawr College;